metosin/reitit/README.md

 ## Ring

-[Ring](https://github.com/ring-clojure/ring)-router adds support for ring [handlers](https://github.com/ring-clojure/ring/wiki/Concepts#handlers), [middleware](https://github.com/ring-clojure/ring/wiki/Concepts#middleware) and routing based on `:request-method`.
+[Ring](https://github.com/ring-clojure/ring)-router adds support for ring concepts like [handlers](https://github.com/ring-clojure/ring/wiki/Concepts#handlers), [middleware](https://github.com/ring-clojure/ring/wiki/Concepts#middleware) and routing based on `:request-method`.
 Ring-router is created with `reitit.ring/router` function.
-It validates that all paths have a `:handler` defined and expands `:middleware` to create accumulated handlers for all request-methods. `reitit.ring/ring-handler` creates an actual ring handler out of a ring-router.
+It runs a custom route compiler, creating a optimized stucture for handling route matches, with compiled middleware chain & handlers for all request methods.
+It also ensures that all routes have a `:handler` defined.

 Simple Ring app: